A 22-year-old Woman with Ischemic Stroke and Left Ventricular Dysfunction

 Shikhar Agarwal MD MPH CPH, Cardiology Fellow, Cleveland Clinic

-A 22-year-old female was transferred to the Cleveland Clinic from an outside hospital for evaluation of acute ischemic stroke.
+A 22-year-old female was transferred to Cleveland Clinic from an outside hospital for evaluation of acute ischemic stroke.
 She has presented to an outside hospital two days prior with acute onset numbness and tingling of bilateral upper extremities and mild expressive aphasia.

 Past Medical History